iambrj/notes/hussaini-alam-house.md

     + Bade Pasha's purdah as punishment to Bawajaan
     + Nanima's conditions to ensure autonomy 65
     + Nanima's strength and resilience

+# Nazia questions

+- Is it appropriate to include a small note on how I personally feel about the novel?
+- Is Mahr objectification of women?
+- Bade Pasha masculine undertones -- am I reading too much into it?
+- Mustafa Khan preying on elderly women
+- Blaming woman in patriarchal society, being Hindu not as big as the reminders, commentary on class and being nautch girl
+- Have to use secondary readings?